 d.
 Play Therapy Training – 150 hours of play therapy specific instruction from institutions of higher education or APT- approved providers (limit 50 non-contact hours).
 See more under question #6.

 f.
-Supervised Play Therapy Experience & Supervision – 500 hours of supervised play therapy specific experience plus 50 hours of concurrent play therapy specific supervision.
-Click here for a list of Registered Play Therapist-Supervisors in our state.
+Supervised Play Therapy Experience & Supervision – 350 hours of supervised play therapy specific experience plus 35 hours of concurrent play therapy specific supervision.
+All supervision hours must be through a RPT-S. Click here for a list of Registered Play Therapist-Supervisors in our state.

 g.
 Supervisor Training – None (unless becoming a RPT-S)